 Penelope Beech, a spokesperson for Horrible Histories’ publisher Scholastic Children’s Books, said: “It is a great pleasure to see the gory and glorious world of Horrible Histories brought to life in so many different ways in Horrible Histories: Spies at IWM London, who understand the irreverent humour and imagination that make the books so special.”

-The IWM should prove easy to reach for those staying at hotel accommodation in London, being a stone’s throw from the Lambeth North and Elephant & Castle tube stops.
+The IWM should prove easy to reach for those staying at The Montcalm London Marble Arch hotel, being a stone’s throw from the Lambeth North and Elephant & Castle tube stops.